EvilWizardCreations/php7.2-fpm-nginx-docker-example/README.md

-# PHP 7.4 & Apache Dockerfile Example
+# PHP-FPM 7.2 & Apache Dockerfile Example

-A base PHP 7.4 Apache 2 image[^docker_pull_cmd_note] for demonstrating legacy projects available at [EWC Docker Hub](https://hub.docker.com/r/ewc2020/web).
+A base PHP-FPM 7.2 image[^docker_pull_cmd_note] for demonstrating legacy projects available at [EWC Docker Hub](https://hub.docker.com/r/ewc2020/web).

 An old version of ***PHP*** that some codebase sites still require to emulate a ***production*** environment to run in.